Jillian ManusProfile Photo

 #50 Ticket Scalpers, Beware!
 Blockchain Is Coming for You.

 Why should you care about blockchain if you’re not a huge cryptocurrency nerd?
-Bandwagon founder Harold Hughes says it can help you score better seats to see your favorite team — and avoid the risk of walking up to the …
+Bandwagon founder Harold Hughes says it can help you score better seats to see your favorite team — and avoid the risk of walking up to the gate …

 Oct.
 3, 2018